cha87de/clouds-exercises/ex-1/lesson-firststeps.md

 # Lesson 2: First Steps with Omistack

+## Introduction

-In this lesson, we will register an account for the OpenStack installation at our Institute - called Omistack. **Registration may take a few days** - so please register in time, in order to proceed with all remaining tasks, lesson 3 and all the following exercises.
+In this lesson, we will register an account for the OpenStack installation at hand. **Registration may take a while** - so please register in time, in order to proceed with all remaining tasks, lesson 3 and all the following exercises.

-## Task: Register at Omistack
+## Task: Register at the OpenStack

-In the lecture's moodle course you'll find a post in the forum, titled "Register at Omistack".
-Please leave a short note there, to inform us, that you need an account.

-Please resume to the **next task only, when you have access to Omistack** - or any similar OpenStack.
-When you have access, make yourself familiar with the OpenStack dashboard, located at https://omistack.e-technik.uni-ulm.de
+Please resume to the **next task only, when you have access to OpenStack**.
+When you have access, make yourself familiar with the OpenStack dashboard.
+Navigate through the links at the left to remember the dashbaord's sections later on.

-Please note: bwCloud - the University's OpenStack - is due to resource shortcomings not capable of hosting us this semester.

 ## Task: Create an SSH key